 On the social side, there is lots on offer, with the set even having its own bar!
 Crown Office Chambers tries to encourage and facilitate a “strong social life with regular drinks and spontaneous evenings together” as well as members usually grabbing lunch together.
 Even during lockdown, members regularly kept in touch with events across chambers, and then smaller groups meeting over Zoom.

 Crown Office Chambers looks for pupillage candidates with “intellect”, an appropriate “work style”, “people skills”, skill in “communication and advocacy”, “self-awareness” as well as “commitment and motivation”.
 For those lucky enough to secure pupillage here, you will be invited for drinks before the commencement of your pupillage to meet your future colleagues.
-The set participates in outreach initiatives including Access to the Bar, Inner Temple’s Pegasus Access and Support Scheme and, Inspiring the Future.
-The set also supports two charities on a two-yearly basis, recently including charities helping children fleeing domestic violence and another supporting families with children with learning disabilities or autism.
+The set participates in outreach initiatives including Access to the Bar, Inner Temple’s Pegasus Access and Support Scheme.
+The set also supports a host of charities covering areas such as domestic violence and children with learning disabilities or autism.